WebAhead/master-reference/coursebook/week-7/project.md

 - Have some form of persistent state and interactivity, e.g.
   - A cart where you save the selected items
   - What posts did you like today
-- Have integration tests using React Testing Library

 ### Stretch criteria